bmezaris/lstm_structured_pruning_geometric_median/README.md

 ## Acknowledgements

-This work was supported by the EUs Horizon 2020 research and innovation programme under grant agreement H2020-780656 ReTV.
+This work was supported by the EU Horizon 2020 research and innovation programme under grant agreement H2020-780656 ReTV.

 ## References